mattoi/frambo-backend-study/spring-boot/README.md

 Here you can find descriptions for each type of JSON object representing an entity in the application and the endpoints for their manipulation.
 Fields with a * can't be null, but depending on the HTTP method, some of them can be omitted.
 I did implement some Delete methods, but realized that the relational structure will rarely allow any deletions, so I chose to disable them.

 ##### TODO
-- Implement the service layer
-- Update response bodies in this section after the implementation.
 - Fix unit tests and move them from repository to service layer.
 - Implement unit tests involving invalid inputs.
 - Implement integration tests.
 - Use the logger where applicable.
-- Consider implementing better null checking across the application.
+- Consider implementing better null checking across the project.
 - Implement authentication.

 ### Customer